HCL-TECH-SOFTWARE/digital-experience/docs/whatsnew/cf20/newcf224.md

 === "Containers"
     With CF224, the underlying WebSphere Application Server (WAS) is updated to 9.0.5.21.
 The WAS 9.0.5.21 fix pack contains a change where WebSphere runtimes automatically verify if the hostname in the certificate matches the actual hostname of the URL.
 Starting CF224, the system disables this setting in the WAS Custom Security properties and in the `ssl.client.props` file for users who may not have Secure Sockets Layer (SSL) certificates in place.

-    In case search is newly configured, the system also disables the setting in the WAS Custom Security properties and in the `ssl.client.props` file for the Remote Search container.
+    In case remote search is newly configured, the system also disables the setting in the WAS Custom Security properties and in the `ssl.client.props` file for the Remote Search container.
 If remote search is already configured, it might be necessary to disable the verification manually.

     For information about the changes from IBM WebSphere Application Server and steps how to disable the verification, see [Hostname verification for WebSphere Application Server traditional](https://www.ibm.com/support/pages/hostname-verification-websphere-application-server-traditional){target="_blank"}.